 Over the past two years, the U.N.
 World Food Programme has successfully created “last-mile” supply chain networks for health care pharmaceuticals across sub-Saharan Africa and South Asia.
 Our supply chain team has additional experience helping combat the Ebola outbreak and with the delivery of tens of millions of mosquito nets into central Africa to combat malaria.

 In addition to current efforts in China, the U.N.
 World Food Programme expects to provide similar support and is actively ramping up to be able to meet these needs.
 And the U.N.
 World Food Programme is committed to maintaining and, where necessary, scaling up its food assistance operations to reach the 86 million people who require food assistance.

 The number of Coronavirus cases around the world is rising fast, crossing borders and threatening vulnerable, hungry populations.
 In places like Yemen, Syria and Bangladesh, health systems are already barely functioning, there is limited access to clean water, and sanitation products are out of reach for millions.

-WFP is 100% voluntarily funded, so every airdrop, every $75 emergency box that’s delivered, every school meal is the result of someone’s compassionate decision to give.
+The U.N.
+World Food Programme is 100% voluntarily funded, so every airdrop, every $75 emergency box that’s delivered, every school meal is the result of someone’s compassionate decision to give.